ABI-Software/ABIBook/tutorials/embc13/scenario1/opencor.rst

 Populate with content
 ---------------------

 We have prepared a copy of the `Noble (1962) <http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1359535/>`_ model encoded in CellML ready for your use.
 You can download the model :download:`n62.cellml <../cellml-models/n62.cellml>` and save it into your cloned workspace folder created above.
-To verify that the model works, you can load it into the :ref:`OpenCOR single cell view <OpenCOR-singlecellviewplugin>` and simulate the model for *5000ms*.
+To verify that the model works, you can load it into the :ref:`OpenCOR single cell view <OpenCOR-singlecellviewplugin>` and simulate the model for *5000 ms*.
 You can plot the variable *V* in the *membrane* component and you should see results as shown below:

 .. figure:: images/n62-initial-results.png
    :align: center
    :width: 80%

-   The arrows highlight the :guilabel:`Ending point` which should be set to *5000ms* and the variable V to be plotted.
+   The arrows highlight the :guilabel:`Ending point` which should be set to *5000 ms* and the variable V to be plotted.

 As long as your results look similar to the above, everything is working as expected.
 Now is a good time to add the CellML model to the workspace record.
 The first step is to choose the :menuselection:`TortoiseHG --> Add Files...` option from the context menu for your workspace folder (1).